Exxon to permanently shut one steam cracker in Singapore from March: Sources

 The imminent shutdown of the United States major's first cracker in the Asian oil trading hub comes as chemical producers grapple with losses from overcapacity led by China, the world's largest consumer of petrochemicals used to make products ranging from plastics and clothes to shoes and cars.

-"As a matter of practice, we do not comment on market rumours or speculation," an ExxonMobil spokesperson said in response to Reuters' queries.
+"As a matter of practice, we do not comment on market rumours or speculation," an ExxonMobil spokesperson said in response to CNA's query.

 The planned shutdown comes after Exxon's start-up earlier this year of a new steam cracker in the southern Chinese city of Huizhou, which can produce around 1.6 million tonnes per year of ethylene.